-"Participant involvement" is an umbrella term that encompasses all interactions and communication between Albertans, indigenous peoples, companies, and the AER.
+"Participant involvement" is an umbrella term that encompasses all interactions and communication between Albertans, indigenous peoples, industry, and the AER.

 Companies Must Have a Plan

-Companies are currently required to develop a participant involvement plan that considers those whose rights may be directly and adversely affected by a proposed application.
-This plan must be developed and implemented before an application is filed and must include
+Before submitting a project application to the AER, companies must develop and implement a participant involvement plan that considers parties whose rights may be directly and adversely affected by a proposed application.
+As part of this plan, companies must

-- distributing the applicant’s information package and required AER publications;
+- distribute a project information package and required AER publications;

 - respond to questions and concerns about the application; and

 - discuss options, alternatives, and mitigation measures.

 Early involvement and informal discussions with Albertans and indigenous communities may lead to project plans with fewer environmental, social, economic, and cultural concerns, and ultimately, projects with fewer adverse impacts.